• Skip to primary navigation

 • 🥡 Storing & Reheating

-• 😋 More Easy Side Dishes!
+• 😋 More Easy Side Dishes To Make

-• 📋 Recipe
+• 📖 Recipe Card

-The quick cook time is why this pressure cooked option is so fantastic.
+The quick cook time is why this pressure-cooked option is so fantastic.
 Instant Pots really are a lifesaver on days when slow cooking just isn’t an option!

-❤️ Why You'll Love This Recipe!
+❤️ Why I Love This Recipe

 Easy Prep!
 There’s only 5 minutes of prep work and your Instant Pot will do the rest!